Kirghiz Soviet Socialist Republic: Traditions

 Apart from celebrating the New Year each 1 January, Kirghizia, like all Soviet Republics, observed the Great October Socialist Revolution on 7 November.
 Its festivals and traditions such as Nowruz and Ulak Tartish were suppressed by the Soviet authorities.

 The tradition of bride kidnapping, which remains illegal to this day, was suppressed by the Soviet regime.
 It is debatable whether bride kidnapping is actually traditional.
-Some of the confusion may stem from the fact that arranged marriages were traditional, and one of the ways to escape an arranged marriage was to arrange a consensual "kidnapping."
+Some of the confusion may stem from the fact that arranged marriages were traditional, and one of the ways to escape an arranged marriage was to arrange a consensual "kidnapping".

 Legacy

-According to 2013 Gallup poll, 62% of Kyrgyz people say that the collapse of the Soviet Union harmed their country, while only 16% said that the collapse benefitted it.
+According to a 2013 Gallup poll, 62% of Kyrgyz people said that the collapse of the Soviet Union harmed their country, while only 16% said that the collapse benefited it.
 The poll also showed that well-educated Kyrgyz people were more likely to say that the breakup harmed their country.